Fórmula Truck

-Fórmula Truck is a Brazilian Truck racing series.
-It ran from 1996 to 2017, when it folded and was reorganized into the Copa Truck.
-However, the series returned to its original name and format in 2021.
+Fórmula Truck is a Brazilian Truck racing series promoted by GT Truck.
+It originally ran from 1996 until 2017, when it folded due to various disagreements, and was reorganized into the Copa Truck.
+The series returned in 2021 as a separate championship being promoted by GT Truck.

 History

+Early history

 The idea for the racing series came from discussions between Aurélio Batista Félix, a truck driver from Santos, and Portuguese journalist Francisco Santos.

 The first race took place on 6 September 1987 at the Autodromo Internacional de Cascavel circuit in Paraná.
-The contest involved 35 competitors and was named I Copa Brasil de Caminhões ("First Brazilian Trucks' Cup").
-It served as a trial contest to ascertain the safety of the new type of racing.
-However, there was a fatal accident involving one of the participants; Jeferson Ribeiro da Fonseca, a driver who was also the president of Autodromo Internacional de Cascavel.
+It involved 35 competitors and was named I Copa Brasil de Caminhões ("First Brazilian Trucks' Cup").
+It served as a safety test for what was a brand new racing format.
+However, there was a fatal accident involving one of the participants: Jeferson Ribeiro da Fonseca, a driver who was also the president of Autodromo Internacional de Cascavel.
 Jeferson Ribeiro's death had a profound impact and led to Francisco Santos leaving Fórmula Truck three years later.

 In 1994, a new event for truck drivers and businessmen was created, with safety as a top priority, at the Interlagos circuit in São Paulo.
-The contest begun in 1995, and the four trial races were held in the cities of Cascavel and Londrina (PR), Tarumã (RS) and Goiânia (GO).
+The contest began in 1995, and the four trial races were held in the cities of Cascavel and Londrina (PR), Tarumã (RS), and Goiânia (GO).
 In Goiânia, over 120,000 people attended the event.

 The first championship with defined rules took place in 1996 and was approved by the Confederação Brasileira de Automobilismo (Brazilian Automobile Confederation).
 The first official competition took place in Guaporé (RS) and had 13 trucks on the grid.

-On 5 March 2008, the creator of Formula Truck, Aurélio Batista Félix, died of a stomach haemorrhage.
+On 5 March 2008, the creator of Formula Truck, Aurélio Batista Félix, died of a stomach hemorrhage.
 He had heart problems and suffered a heart attack during the first stage of the 2008 season, which was being held in Guaporé.

 In 2010, the organisation announced a South American championship, and Roberval Andrade was crowned champion.
 In 2011, three races were announced for the South American Championship.

-Organization
+Before the start of the 2017 season, several teams left Formula Truck due to disagreements with the series management.
+Those teams created the Copa Truck series, featuring drivers such as Felipe Giaffone and Beto Monteiro.

+Return in 2021

+The Formula Truck returned in 2021, now promoted by Gilberto Hidalgo of GT Truck.
+The new series has trucks with less power and divided into two categories (Electronic and TDI).

+Format

+A weekend generally consists of three days, on Friday, each driver is entitled to three 45-minute practice sessions.
+For qualifying, there is a single 30-minute session to decide two qualifying groups, A and B. Group A defines the drivers on the odd numbered grid spots, with Group B taking the even spots.